wintonmj/Mobile-Game-1/documents/Optimizations.md

 Implement an object pool for frequently used game objects.

 > **Implementation Status:** Integrated as ObjectPoolService in the Service Layer design.
+>
+> **Integration with AssetService:** The AssetService now includes memory management, cache pruning, and other optimizations that complement the ObjectPoolService for improved performance.

 ### Benefits
 - **Reduced GC pauses**: Fewer objects created and destroyed